lkiesow/lf-portal/readme.md

 - Template based – easy design changes
 - Simple Python based WSGI application
   * Flask as WSGI framework
-  * Can be integrated into Apache HTTPd, nginx, lighthttpd, gunicorn
+  * Can be integrated into Apache, nginx, lighthttpd, gunicorn
 - memcachd for fast, cached requests

 Compatible with: